Algarve Beaches

 Marinha - best beaches in the Algarve

-Marinha is popular because of these arches, the actual beach is just to the left.
+Marinha is famous for those arches — the actual beach is just to the left.

 19. Praia da Galé (Oeste)